locize/blog/source/_posts/next-13-app-dir-i18n.md

 So far we've created serverside pages only.
 <br />
-So how does clientside pages look like?
+So what do clientside pages look like?

 Since clientside react components can't `async` we need to do some adjustments.